swichers/code-management-scripts/README.md

 * git
 * [Jira CLI](https://github.com/foxythemes/jira-cli)

-The scripts are best utilized by calling them through git, though they can technically be called directly.
 Jira CLI is a requirement when using the Jira related scripts.

 ## Installation

 Copy this repository locally.
-It's recommended to use git in order to make updating easier.
+It's recommended to use git to make updating easier.

 ```sh
 git clone git@github.com:swichers/code-management-scripts.git
 ```

 Add the scripts directory to your path.
 For example, in `~/.zshrc` you would add the following code:

 ```sh
 export PATH=path/to/code-management-scripts/git:$PATH